 Leave of Absence will be granted to students deemed to be in good academic standing who wish to interrupt their doctoral study.
 The Request for Leave of Absence Form (PDF) is downloadable.
 A student returning from an approved leave of absence must complete an Application for Readmission (PDF) before the start of the term.

 Readmission following a withdrawal is at the discretion of the student's program.
 A special Application for Readmission (PDF) must be filed in the Office of the Registrar before the readmission deadline.
+The Application for Readmission is not for non-degree students.

 Written notice of voluntary withdrawal from a doctoral program must be approved by the appropriate Executive Officer, forwarded to the Office of the Registrar, and clear by the Office of Financial Aid and International Students (if applicable), as well as the library, the Bursar, and the Business Office.
 Such notice must be submitted prior to the end of the third week of classes of a given semester to avoid full tuition liability for that semester.
 To resume doctoral study, a former student must submit an Application for Readmission (PDF) to the Office of the Registrar.
 Readmission following a withdrawal is at the discretion of the student's program.